amethaaa/tutorials-oop/README.md

-# tutorials-oop
+This repository contains the tutorials in the order of weeks.

-This repository contains all second year tutorials related to OOP
+Week 02 - Classes, Objects, Getters, Setters, Constructors and Methods